Changing Your Identity: How to Rewrite Your Life Narrative for Success - Part 1

 "That's not who I am anymore."

-the next time you are tempted to blow up at a coworker because they did that thing again, remind yourself,
+The next time you are tempted to blow up at a coworker because they did that thing again, remind yourself,

 "That's not who I am anymore."